Should I Register My Trademark?

 When you file for registration, your trademark will be assessed for its distinctiveness, based generally on four categories:

-• Generic: generic terms and common descriptions may not be trademarked, but may be used freely by anyone.
+Generic terms and common descriptions may not be trademarked, but may be used freely by anyone.
 Occasionally, words that began as trademarks can be so frequently used as to become generic, such as “popsicle” or “Kleenex.”

-• Descriptive: words that simply describe a product will not be granted trademark protection unless it can be shown they have become associated with that brand over time.
+Words that simply describe a product will not be granted trademark protection unless it can be shown they have become associated with that brand over time.

-• Suggestive: words or images creating an implication about the product by association can be a strong basis for a trademark.
+Words or images creating an implication about the product by association can be a strong basis for a trademark.
 A commonly cited example of a mark requiring the consumer to use some imagination is “Coppertone,” which suggests, but does not describe, suntan lotion.
 The line between descriptive and suggestive marks can be somewhat fuzzy.

-• Arbitrary or fanciful: words that have meanings distinct from their use in a trademark context or that are completely made up have the strongest trademark protection.
+Words that have meanings distinct from their use in a trademark context or that are completely made up have the strongest trademark protection.
 For example, an arbitrary use would be “Apple” computers (apples have nothing to do with computers).
 “Kodak” is fanciful (not a word).

 When you select a trademark, making it unique can go a long way.
-“If you pick a mark that’s generic—like ‘cars’ for a car dealership—you can never earn the rights for that mark,” Hassett says.
-“If you pick a mark that’s descriptive—like ‘good cars’—you can earn rights only by using it long enough to make the public know about it and associate it with your goods and services.
+“If you pick a mark that’s generic — like ‘cars’ for a car dealership — you can never earn the rights for that mark,” Hassett says.
+“If you pick a mark that’s descriptive — like ‘good cars’ — you can earn rights only by using it long enough to make the public know about it and associate it with your goods and services.
 But if anyone used it before you made it distinctive, they’re grandfathered in and can continue to use it.
 So you end up with a mark that’s not very helpful.
 Think of all the vitamins that are called ‘natural this’ or ‘natural that.’
 Can you think of a more worthless mark?
 Fanciful are the easiest to protect.”

-The Registration Process If Your Trademark Fining is Denied
+The Registration Process If Your Trademark Fining Is Denied

 If your trademark is rejected for registration, usually this is either because it’s descriptive, or it’s confusingly similar to another registered or unregistered trademark.
 You can increase your chances of having your mark approved by conducting a search of the USPTO trademark database prior to submitting your application.
 Rejection of your registration doesn’t mean you can’t use your mark.
 It would still be entitled to the basic common law protection, just not the added protections of registration.